workingDT/katars-not-software/README.md

 # katars-not-software
-Not software archive of KATAR's things.
+Not so many not so software.